Top 10 Breast Augmentation FAQs: Rapid Recovery, Implant Sizes & More (Updated 2025)

 If you are thinking about breast augmentation surgery, do your homework.
 Make sure your surgeon is certified by the American Board of Plastic Surgeons, specializes in aesthetic surgery, and is selected by their peers to The Aesthetic Society.

-View our before and after gallery to see our breast augmentation patients’ results.
-You can request a consultation using our online form or call (214) 937-4879 now to schedule your consultation with board-certified plastic surgeon Dr. Hill.
+View our before and after gallery to see actual Lone Stone Plastic Surgery breast augmentation transformations.
+You can request a consultation by using our online form or calling (214) 937-4879 to schedule your personalized visit with us in Frisco, Texas.

 Leave a Reply